Reading Time: 2 minutes

 “Everyone here is fucking crazy.
 But they mind their own business and leave you alone,” says Antonio, a Milanese who’s been living in Palermo for the past 15 years.
 I concur with Antonio.
 Palermo is a wild, obnoxious and seductive city; for all of those qualities, it has seared itself into my memory and captured my heart.

-Author Cristian Bonetto once wrote, “Italy’s 20 regions feel more like 20 independent states, each with its own dialects, traditions, architecture and glorious food.”
+Author Cristian Bonetto wrote, “Italy’s 20 regions feel more like 20 independent states, each with its own dialects, traditions, architecture and glorious food.”
 While I can draw the similarities between Bra and Barolo in the Piedmont region, Palermo seems like an oddball in the Sicily category and more so in Italy.
-Perhaps the closest comparison I can find is with Naples, channelling a similar chaotic and energetic vibe as Palermo, but still Palermo is so much more than that.
-Like a mosaic tile stuck in a jigsaw puzzle of Italy, this city is definitely one of a kind.
+Perhaps the closest comparison I can find is with Naples, which channels a similar chaotic and energetic vibe as Palermo.
+But still, Palermo is so much more than that.
+Like a mosaic tile stuck in a jigsaw puzzle of Italy, this city is one of a kind.

 Palermo, the City of Delights